Category: Planning & Logistics

 15 Unorthodox Ways To Train For Cycle Touring & Bikepacking (Bicycle Optional)

 So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.
 Yet you’re doing nothing proactive about it, because (among other reasons) you think you’re not fit enough.
-The odd commute or day-ride isn’t enough; it’s waaaaay too big a leap from your current lifestyle to the kind […] Continue reading →
+The odd commute or day-ride isn’t enough; it’s waaaaay too big a leap from your current lifestyle to the kind of physical fitness required for that big bicycle-mounted adventure.
+Right?
+Well, no, actually.
+For most people in this scenario, the truth about training for long-distance cycle touring or bikepacking is actually this: Training yourself mentally will serve you far better than attempting to train yourself physically.… Continue reading →

 -